Aczone Side Effects

 Note: This page contains information about the side effects of dapsone topical.
 Some of the dosage forms included on this document may not apply to the brand name Aczone.

 Not all side effects for Aczone may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to dapsone topical: topical gel/jelly

-Along with its needed effects, dapsone topical (the active ingredient contained in Aczone) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by dapsone topical (the active ingredient contained in Aczone).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking dapsone topical:Incidence not known
+If any of the following side effects occur while taking dapsone topical, check with your doctor or nurse as soon as possible:Incidence not known

 - Attempts at killing oneself